stephane-klein/rds-playground/README.md

 I use this playground mainly to test things on [AWS RDS](https://en.wikipedia.org/wiki/Amazon_Relational_Database_Service).

+My goals in this playground:

+- Create a PostgreSQL RDS database with terraform
+- Import a dump from the RDS database to a local database

 In this playground I use my [AWS Free tier](https://aws.amazon.com/rds/pricing/) credits:

 > - Amazon RDS usage per month: 750 hours (30 days) on select Single-AZ Instance databases.
 Usage is aggregated across